stayForward09/Rythm_react_gatsby/src/pages/home/homepage.md

 ---
 ![](/assets/re.png)

-## ***The Rhythmic Excellence team is now enjoying the summer break and is planning the season ahead.
-Please check our [Timetable page](https://www.rhythmicexcellence.london/timetable) and social media pages or email us for updates.
+## ***The Rhythmic Excellence team is now back to the gym, check out our [Timetable page](https://www.rhythmicexcellence.london/timetable) and social media pages or email us for updates.
 Stay safe!***

 - - -